 Qualifications, experience and expertise: Michael has significant experience in the retail sector managing large retail outlets up to \$44 million turnover per annum and teams of up to 130 employees including the management of his own retail business.
-Michael is a current Committee Member of the Healesville Chambers of Commerce.

-Special responsibilities: Business Development Committee.
+Special responsibilities: Business Development and HR Committees.